How To Apply

 Details on applying as a Mature Student can be found by clicking here.
 Most applications will be made through the Central Applications Office (CAO).
 There is lots of information including video guides on the CAO website found by clicking here.

 If you are returning to education after employment or other life experiences, we welcome your application.
-It can be daunting, but you are not alone and we’ll do our very best to help you decide what course to take, get through the application process and find your feet in college life.
+It can be daunting, but you are not alone and we’ll do our very best to help you get through the application process and find your feet in college life.

 See "Mature Students" in the menu on the left hand side of your screen.